majaIlievska90/Airborne-emssion-demo/README.md

 # Airborne-emssion-demo

 Aeromon BH-12 measurement devices have been installed on trams in Helsinki to collect data on air quality.
 Some datasets are publicaly available on the Helsinki Open data service, aiming to make bette use of public data.
-I have downloaded soem of the datasets for exploration and basic ML analysis with regression and clustering.
-Four sets of devices were used, there isntalled on the trams (moving) and the fourth at a fixed location (supersite).
+I downloaded some of the datasets for exploration and basic ML analysis with regression and clustering.
+Four sets of devices were used, three installed on the trams (moving) and the fourth at a fixed location (supersite).

-The dataset has been downloaded from Helsinki Region Infoshare service on 09.11.2025 under the license Creative Commons Attribution 4.0.
+The datasets have been downloaded from Helsinki Region Infoshare service on 09.11.2025 under the license Creative Commons Attribution 4.0.

 The datasets contain raw and processed files.
 The raw data have been processed to reduce hte noise, as explained in the data repository: